Skip to product information

 Dining Table

-Inspired by an early 19th century table from Mount Lebanon, NY, our dining table pays respect to the simple and practical carpentry of the time.
-It features elliptical ends, a sturdy frame. and an optional drawer.
-Made in Bradford, VT, from solid American Cherry or Black Walnut, the legs and side skirts are proudly made with single pieces of wood.
+Inspired by an early 19th-century table from Mount Lebanon, NY, our dining table honors the simple and practical carpentry of the period.
+It features either rounded or squared ends, a sturdy frame, and an optional drawer.
+Made in Bradford, VT, from solid American Cherry or Black Walnut, the legs and side skirts are crafted from single pieces of wood.

 simple and solid

-We use Tried and True’s Original Wood Finish, a zero VOC blend of raw linseed oil and beeswax on the table top.
+We use Odie's Dark Oil, a natural, solvent-free, zero VOC blend of essential oils and beeswax on the table top.
 It provides a low sheen, slightly more protective finish than linseed oil alone.

 We use under-mount, soft-close glides for the drawer.
-The drawer frame is solid wood with a veneered domestic ply for the drawer bottom.
+The drawer frame is solid wood with veneered domestic plywood for the drawer bottom.

 materials